iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 ```

 Here I have created a model-specific serializer to add `links` to each `user` resource.
 You could probably make this a little more dynamic and use it across the board in an `application` serializer.
 I'll leave that to you.

-Not sure how to use the normalization methods in serializers?
-Learn more about [the differences between normalize, normalizeResponse, and the other normalization methods here](/2016/01/23/ember-data-and-custom-apis-5-common-serializer-customizations.html).

-Have you found another way of handling nested resources?
-Let me know in the comments!

 {% include promo.html %}